amine-taibi-dz/spring-int-tests/README.md

 # spring-int-tests
-Simple example in spring integration with th use of DB ---> JMS,
+Simple example for spring integration (as springboot project) with th use of DB ---> JMS,
 JMS ---> DB and
 file --> DB